Bridging Models to Defend: A Population-Based Strategy for Robust Adversarial Defense: Experimental Results

 \subsection{A More Comprehensive Study of the Robust Mode Connectivity}

-In this subsection, we aim to study the effectiveness of the proposed method \eqref{eq: mc_adv} on different models.
+In this subsection, we aim to study the effectiveness of the proposed method \eqref{eq: mc_adv} on different models, architectures, and datasets.
 We will consider models trained under various settings.
 By default, we train endpoints' models 50/150 epochs and the paths are obtained by training an additional 50 epochs.
-Experiments on pairwise combinations of $\ell_\infty$, $\ell_2$, $\ell_1$-AT trained models are conducted.
-We also show results on CIFAR-100 and WideResNet-28-10 CNN architecture.

-\textbf{$\ell_\infty$-AT trained model with $\ell_1$-AT trained model.} We consider an additional $\ell_1$-AT trained model and combine it with the $\ell_\infty$-AT trained model.
-The results are shown in Fig.~\ref{fig: adv_mc_l1_linf}.
-Two endpoints are trained for 150 epochs and the path is obtained by additional 50 epochs.
-It can be seen that the right endpoint, i.e., the $\ell_1$-AT trained model, has a high resilience to $\ell_1$ perturbations but suffers from $\ell_\infty$ perturbations.
-The left endpoint, i.e., the $\ell_\infty$-AT trained model, has a high resilience to $\ell_\infty$ perturbations and also can defend against a certain level of $\ell_1$ perturbations.
-By applying the RMC, we obtain a path with enhanced DLR against both two attacks.

-\textbf{$\ell_2$-AT trained model with $\ell_1$-AT trained model.} We then consider the combination between the $\ell_1$-AT trained model and the $\ell_2$-AT trained model.
-The results are shown in Fig.~\ref{fig: adv_mc_l1_l2}.
-One can see that the model of $\phi(1; \boldsymbol \theta)$, i.e., the $\ell_1$-AT trained model has high robustness against the $\ell_1$-PGD attack, but has almost no resilience against the $\ell_2$-PGD attack.
-The model of $\phi(0; \boldsymbol \theta)$, i.e., the $\ell_2$-AT trained model can achieve a slightly higher (almost the same) robustness on $\ell_2$-PGD perturbations than $\ell_2$-PGD perturbations.
-From the DLR perspective, $\phi(0; \boldsymbol \theta)$ is a more robust model.
-By connecting the $\phi(0; \boldsymbol \theta)$ with $\phi(1; \boldsymbol \theta)$, a path with a higher robustness region can be achieved.
-One can also see that the $\ell_2$-AT trained model can also provide a relatively high level of robustness against the $\ell_1$-PGD attack.

-\textbf{RMC on CIFAR-100 and WideResNet-28-10.} Here we evaluate the effectiveness of RMC on CIFAR-100 and WideResNet-28-10 model architecture.
+Here we evaluate the effectiveness of RMC on the CIFAR-100 and ImageNet-100 datasets, as well as the WideResNet-28-10 and Vision Transformer-base model architectures.
 We consider two types of perturbations that are generated from $\ell_\infty$ and $\ell_2$-PGD attacks.
-Endpoints are trained for 150 epochs and path search costs an additional 50 epochs.
-It can be seen from Fig.~\ref{fig: rmc_vgg16_cifar100} that paths with high DLR points are obtained when CIFAR-10 is replaced with CIFAR-100 and PreResNet110 is replaced with WideResNet-28-10.
-The results demonstrate that RMC can be applied on different datasets and architectures.
+It can be seen from Fig.~\ref{fig: rmc_vgg16_cifar100} (a) and (b) that paths with high DLR points are obtained when CIFAR-10 is replaced with CIFAR-100 and ImageNet-100.
+Similarly, Fig.~\ref{fig: rmc_vgg16_cifar100} (c) and (d) demonstrate that paths with high DLR points are obtained when PreResNet110 is replaced with WideResNet-28-10 and Vision Transformer-base.
+These results underscore that RMC is versatile and can be effectively applied to various datasets and architectures.